COMBINE-lab/scrna-ambiguity/README.md

 git clone --recurse-submodules https://github.com/COMBINE-lab/scrna-ambiguity
 ```

-To run the whole pipeline, please set all the paths in the `run_me.config`, and run the `run_me.sh` in terminal by calling `. run_me.sh`.
+To run the whole pipeline, please set all the paths in the `run_me.config`, and run the `run_me.sh` in a terminal by calling `. run_me.sh`.
 Running the classification experiment and the analysis of the two mouse brain nuclei datasets  will take approximately 450 GB of disk space.
 If you choose to run the analysis of the STARsolo simulation as well, please make sure there is another 200 GB of disk space left on your disk.

 ## Conda environment setup